appacademy/intro_coding_workshop/lecture/day_one.md

 ### Indexing

 Arrays wouldn't be very useful if we couldn't get things out of them.
-That's where an index is helpful.
+So how are we going to access a specific value within the array?

+The answer: indices.

+Think of an index as the position of a value in the list.
 Indices ALWAYS start at 0 in programming.
+So if you want the first value in the list (reading from left to right), you'll access the O<sup>th</sup>
+position.
+The second value from the first and so on.

+You can also change a specific position's value, so in that way, an array is very much like a group of ordered variables.

 Note: